gessinger-hj/gepard/README.md

 1.  the __m-th__ message is stored inside the broker waiting for any of the listeners sending back the response.
 1.  after receiving the first message-response from any listener the waiting __m-th + 1__ message is sent to the now free listener.

+As long as a sent message is not returned the Broker stores it in relation to the worker connection.
+If this connection dies the stored message is sent back to the originator marked with the fail state and appropriate text.
+The status can be testet with event.isBad() which returns true or false.

 ## Java bindings for all features: